Developer Environment Setup

-A full fledged development environment consists of 7 services running:
+A full development environment consists of 7 services running:

 1. Default Service